wyhong3103/MMLS_Automater/README.md

 This python application let you automate stuff like taking attendance during your lecture , check your MMLS for any new announcements.

-Inspiration : MMLS2 is suck, no notification from lecturers, QR code is unscannable using MMLS mobile application, that's what inspired me to build this.
+Inspiration : MMLS2 has no notification from lecturers, QR code is unscannable using MMLS mobile application, that's what inspired me to build this.

 ## Instructions